 Miller comes back again and again to the power of the mayors.
-In terms of, for example, “Experience has shown,” he writes, that although “the economic case for dramatically improving the energy performance of buildings is strong, the work will not happen without leadership from government, most often from mayors and the city governments that they run.”
+“Experience has shown,” he writes, that although “the economic case for dramatically improving the energy performance of buildings is strong, the work will not happen without leadership from government, most often from mayors and the city governments that they run.”

 Miller demonstrates possible paths towards climate neutrality with plentiful examples from the C40 Cities project.
 The C40 Cities initiative networks 97 cities across the world (it had started with 40 in 2005) that are leading the way with bold climate action: in terms of transportation, buildings, and waste management – and renewable energy, too.
 The mayors of these cities, such as Los Angeles’s mayor Eric Garcetti, currently the C40 chairperson, have pledged to deliver on the goals of the Paris Agreement at a local level.
 And this commitment isn’t just lip service – they’re doing it.